Rats can sound just like any other animal. Most rodents make very similar noises, which makes it a challenge to figure

-Some say that the bark is more of a cough or a heavy huff.
+Some say the bark is more of a cough or a heavy huff.
 Either way, it sounds like the rat is barking at me.

 Why do rats bark?

-When I heard a rat barking, it was because I had caught it in a live-catch rat trap.
+I heard a rat barking because I had caught it in a live-catch rat trap.
 The rat was barking when I got too close to the trap.

 I imagine the rat was barking because it was scared or was trying to warn me off.

 This one scared the living daylights out of me when I first heard it.
 I have very close to the rat at the time, which is why it was so terrifying.

-Screams for a rat are very close to a squeak, but with more venom (at least, it sounds that way).
+Screams for a rat are close to a squeak but with more venom (at least, it sounds that way).

 Why do rats scream?

 This particular rat screamed because I strayed far too close to it and the nest it was protecting.

-If you hear a rat screaming, then someone is getting too close, and the rat wants to let them know that it is near, and it will attack if necessary.
+If you hear a rat screaming, someone is getting too close, and the rat wants to let them know that it is near and will attack if necessary.

 Yup, rats grind their teeth!
-You have to get pretty close to the rat to hear it doing this.
+You must get close to the rat to hear it doing this.
 You are unlikely to hear it from a wild rat because they will make more threatening noises if you get too close!

 If you have a pet rat, you may hear this.

 Why do rats grind teeth?

 The theory is that rats grind their teeth to keep them at a decent length.
-You may or may not know that rat’s teeth constantly grow!
+Of course, you may or may not know that rat teeth constantly grow!
 Grinding them might be a way to keep them at a decent length.

-Ok – we will now move onto some of the noises you might hear a rat making around your home, starting with scratching.
+Ok – we will now move on to some of the noises you might hear a rat making around your home, starting with scratching.
 It is one of the common rat noises you will hear in your attic that signifies the start of a rat problem.

 Scratching is a common sound when a rat finds an entry point to your home!